norman784/wp-parse-api/Readme.md

 Then use the SDK of your prefered platform and start coding.

 ## Changelog

+**0.4**
+* Added support for youtube videos
+* Added some comments on the source code
+* Updated to publish the plugin on wordpress.org
+* Removed github updater

 **0.3.1**
 * Fixed bug that send push notification if category is null or an empty string, seems that my previous fixes not work :(